-In the opening bank heist scene, the Joker inserts a grenade to the mouth of the manager lying on the floor.
+(at around 6 mins) In the opening bank heist scene, the Joker inserts a grenade to the mouth of the manager lying on the floor.
 A string from the pin of the grenade is attached to Joker's clothes, and once he leaves the bank by the bus, the pin of the grenade is seen to fall off to the floor, as expected.
 However the pin does not move after that, even though it is now attached to a bus that is speeding away from the location, suggesting that it should disappear from the screen rapidly.

-Many cameras were used to shoot the scene where Wayne's Lamborghini blocks the pickup from ramming the SUV carrying Gordon.
+(at around 1h 50 mins) Many cameras were used to shoot the scene where Wayne's Lamborghini blocks the pickup from ramming the SUV carrying Gordon.
 CGI was used to remove them in post.
 However, the IMAX cam that was on the chase vehicle actually hit the bed of the pickup.
 In the overhead shot, watch the pickup's stake pocket behind the driver's door.
 The dent from the camera strike suddenly appears even though the camera has been removed.

 (at around 1h 25 mins) Gordon shuts the heavy iron door as he walks into the interrogation cell to question The Joker.
 The reflection in the mirror shows the door swinging open again.
 That means the door was unlocked, and it's much lighter than it looks.

-During the chase scene on the lower street level the truck in which the Joker is riding hits the right side of the SWAT truck, however the SWAT truck flies off into the river as though it had been hit on its left side.
+(at around 1h 15 mins) During the chase scene on the lower street level the truck in which the Joker is riding hits the right side of the SWAT truck, however the SWAT truck flies off into the river as though it had been hit on its left side.
 Furthermore the road changes from a gradual right turn immediately to a gradual left turn.
 In the special features the original shots of the SWAT truck going into the river reveal that it was correctly shot such that the truck appears to be hit from the right side but the film was simply reversed.

-During the bank heist, the manager's shotgun is single-shot, meaning he must cock the gun before each shot.
+(at around 3 mins) During the bank heist, the manager's shotgun is single-shot, meaning he must cock the gun before each shot.
 He shoots at the Joker right after shouting "Hey!"
 However, before this shot, he is neither seen nor heard cocking the gun.
 Also, between the gunshot before this one and when he shouts, there is almost no time slot in which he could have cocked the gun.

-When The Joker gets into the vehicle on the way to the bank heist, he produces a modified Glock 17 and a magazine.
+(at around 1 min) When The Joker gets into the vehicle on the way to the bank heist, he produces a modified Glock 17 and a magazine.
 When he inserts the magazine into the weapon and pulls back the slide to load it, the slide locks back and he has to depress the slide release to let the slide cycle forward.
 This means the magazine is empty, as the slide would cycle forward instead of locking if the magazine had been loaded.

 (at around 1h 21 mins) As Joker and Batman (on his Batpod) face off, a banner on the building behind Joker reads "Sweet Home Chicago" - the actual location where the downtown scene was shot.
 (A line below the name reads "Chocolates - Nuts - Coffee - Pastries," indicating that it is a local store with a pun in its name, not travel or event-related.)
 A short distance away, when the armored transport carrying Harvey Dent stops, a LaSalle Street address can be seen, indicating the street the shot was filmed on.

 The goof items below may give away important plot points.

 (at around 2h 5 mins) When Two-Face hangs up on Commissioner Gordon, a standard telephony off-hook signal can be heard on Gordon's cell phone.
 This is a signal used in standard land-line telephone exchanges and would not be applicable on a wireless phone network, which works differently.

-When Bruce Wayne is riding his motorcycle underneath an 'L' line while racing to the apartment overlooking Commissioner Loeb's funeral, he passes a modern Volkswagen New Beetle.
+(at around 1h) When Bruce Wayne is riding his motorcycle underneath an 'L' line while racing to the apartment overlooking Commissioner Loeb's funeral, he passes a modern Volkswagen New Beetle.
 The sound of the car is that of an old, 4-cylinder boxer air-cooled beetle, and not the sound of a Volkswagen New Beetle.

-During the opening bank heist, the bank manager shoots Grumpy in the shoulder (before Bozo/The Joker guns the manager down).
+(at around 4 mins) During the opening bank heist, the bank manager shoots Grumpy in the shoulder (before Bozo/The Joker guns the manager down).
 In later scenes, however, there is no visible injury and while loading the cash, Grumpy does not seem to be hindered by his wound.

 (at around 1h 22 mins) At the end of the long trailer chase scene, when The Joker confronts Batman in the Batpod.
 When he fires a second round of shots from his submachine gun, the Batpod is clearly visible next to the car he is shooting at.
 Then in the next take the Batpod is in the same location.

-In the hospital, when The Joker places the gun in Two-Face's hand and points it at his own head, he cocks the hammer.
+(at around 1h 50 mins) In the hospital, when The Joker places the gun in Two-Face's hand and points it at his own head, he cocks the hammer.
 When the camera faces Two-Face, The Joker's finger is over the hammer.
 When it's facing The Joker, it's not there.

-After The Joker blows up the hospital and sits down on his bus, a crew member in the very last row wearing white headphones or ear muffs can be seen closing the Emergency Door on the bus then appears to cue the bus driver.
+(at around 1h 50 mins) After The Joker blows up the hospital and sits down on his bus, a crew member in the very last row wearing white headphones or ear muffs can be seen closing the Emergency Door on the bus then appears to cue the bus driver.
 Immediately after this, you can see him ducking down so as not to be seen.

-As the bus is driving away after The Joker blows up the hospital, you can see an IMAX camera in the seat opposite of him.
+(at around 1h 50 mins) As the bus is driving away after The Joker blows up the hospital, you can see an IMAX camera in the seat opposite of him.
 This was to film a shot on the bus that was deleted (as explained in the special features).

 When Harvey Dent has had half his face burned off, his lips on his left side are gone, leaving his teeth, cheek muscles and tendons exposed, however, his speech remains almost exactly the same; in real-life, he would be nearly-impossible to understand.
 His exposed left eye should be useless as well, yet he is able to move it and see out of it.

-When disguised as the honor guard at Loeb's funeral, during their attempt to kill the Mayor, the Joker and his men use M1 Garand rifles to carry out the three volley salute.
+(at around 1h 2 mins) When disguised as the honor guard at Loeb's funeral, during their attempt to kill the Mayor, the Joker and his men use M1 Garand rifles to carry out the three volley salute.
 Since funeral procession guns are blank converted or fitted with blank adapters (they could lack both but these guns clearly fire as semi-automatics), the guns are either following the movie myth that blanks and live rounds both work in live guns, or they removed the adapters and are firing live rounds into the air for the first two volleys.

 (at around 1h 45 mins) When Two-Face is in the hospital which The Joker plans on blowing up, you can see make-up on his pillow which has rubbed off from the "burnt" side of his face.
 Actually the burnt part of his side is completely CGI, and the "make-up" is supposed to be "ashes" or pieces of Two-Face's burnt side rubbing off onto the pillow.